adogb/budget-app/README.md

 with my lifestyle.

 ## How?
-I intend to write the app in Python and Flask, and retrieve banking transactions via the Nordigen API.
-For graphs, I am using the plotly.py library.
-For CSS, I am using the Bootstrap framework.
+I am building this app using TypeScript and React with the following stack:

+- **Frontend**: React with TypeScript, Next.js for server-side rendering
+- **UI Framework**: Tailwind CSS
+- **Charts**: Recharts for data visualization
+- **API Integration**: Axios for banking API communication
+- **Authentication**: NextAuth.js
+- **Database**: Prisma with PostgreSQL
+- **Deployment**: Vercel

+The app will retrieve banking transactions via the Nordigen API to provide automated tracking and customizable spending categories.